There is a variety of possible belt loops that can

 Integral Loop

-is composed of two pieces of leather, front part and back part.
+entire sheath is composed of two pieces of leather, front part and back

-So the loop is made by folding the back piece over the belt, smooth
+part.
+So the loop is made by folding the back piece over the belt,

-this type there are no stitches inside the sheath for the knife
+wear-resistance.
+With this type there are no stitches inside the sheath

-to rub against and wear out.
-It can also be molded for precise belt
+for the knife to rub against and wear out.
+It can also be molded for

 |

-of this type is again that the back of the sheath and the loop are
+The advantage of this type is again that the back of the sheath and the

-one piece of leather, and again there is no inside sheath stitching
+loop are one piece of leather, and again there is no inside sheath

 |